Home Repair Program

 City of Rowlett Owner Occupied Housing Rehabilitation Program

-The City of Rowlett will provide financial and technical assistance for low to moderate income residents to enable decent, safe and sanitary housing.
-The program provides financial assistance in the form of a five (5) year forgivable loan.
-The project will be managed through Habitat for Humanity of Greater Garland.
-It should be noted that this is not a home renovation program.
-Repairs that are considered solely aesthetic in nature will not be considered eligible.
+The City of Rowlett partnering with Habitat for Humanity of Greater Garland (HFHGG), provides financial assistance for low to moderate income residents to enable decent, safe, and sanitary housing.
+The program provides limited assistance in the form of a five (5) year forgivable loan to accomplish health and safety Critical Home Repairs.
+This project is managed through HFHGG. *It should be noted this is not a home renovation program; i.e. repairs solely aesthetic in nature are not considered eligible.

 Program funds will cover the following: